On the Issues

 Kwame was the chief sponsor of legislation creating the Illinois Torture Inquiry and Relief Commission to investigate Burge’s crimes.
 As it became clear that the violations went beyond just Burge, he advanced legislation to expand the scope of the torture inquiry to all of Cook County.

 Kwame believes that no one who works a full-time job should live in poverty.
-That is why he he’s been a strong advocate for raising the minimum wage to help working families all across Illinois.
-He’s also worked to fight for wage security and health insurance for caretakers that work with seniors.
+He has been a strong advocate for raising the minimum wage to help working families across Illinois.
+He’s also fought for wage security and health insurance for caretakers who work with seniors.